-Election Worker Protection Act (S. 1318)
+Election Worker Protection Act

 Led by Sens.
-Amy Klobuchar (D-Minn.) and Dick Durbin (D-III.), this legislation would make grant funds available for (1) the recruitment and training of poll workers, (2) physical security services and social media threat monitoring for election workers and (3) the creation or expansion of programs designed to protect the personally identifiable information of election workers.
+Amy Klobuchar (D-Minn.) and Dick Durbin (D-III.) in the 118th Congress, this legislation would make grant funds available for (1) the recruitment and training of poll workers, (2) physical security services and social media threat monitoring for election workers and (3) the creation or expansion of programs designed to protect the personally identifiable information of election workers.
 It would also make the harassment and doxing of election workers as well as the intimidation of tabulation, canvas and certification efforts a federal crime.
 NACo applauds Sens.
-Klobuchar and Durbin for leading this charge in Congress and has endorsed this bill.
+Klobuchar and Durbin for leading this charge in Congress and endorsed this bill in the 119th Congress.